-In the matter of the amendment of ARM 2.43.3502 pertaining to the investment policy statement for the Defined Contribution Retirement Plan NOTICE OF AMENDMENT
+In the matter of the amendment of) NOTICE OF AMENDMENT

+ARM 2.43.3502 pertaining to the)

+investment policy statement for the)

+Defined Contribution Retirement Plan)
-1. On June 26, 2014, the Public Employees' Retirement Board published MAR Notice No. 2-43-509 pertaining to the proposed amendment of the abovestated rule at page 1299 of the 2014 Montana Administrative Register, Issue Number 12.

-2. The Public Employees' Retirement Board has amended the above-stated rule as proposed.
+- 1. On June 26, 2014, the Public Employees' Retirement Board published MAR Notice No. 2-43-509 pertaining to the proposed amendment of the above-stated rule at page 1299 of the 2014 Montana Administrative Register, Issue Number 12. - 2.
+The Public Employees' Retirement Board has amended the above-stated rule as proposed. - 3.
+No comments or testimony were received.

-/s/ Melanie A. Symons Melanie A. Symons Chief Legal Counsel and Rule Reviewer /s/ Scott Moore Scott Moore President Public Employees' Retirement Board
+/s/ Melanie A. Symons/s/ Scott MooreMelanie A. SymonsScott MooreChief Legal CounselPresidentand Rule ReviewerPublic Employees' Retirement Board